wp-plugins/resume-builder/readme.txt

 2. Here's what a final resume would look like.

 == Changelog ==

+= 1.1.81 =
+* Fixed an issue where the single resume template wouldn't work right with child themes.

 = 1.1.8 =
 * Fixed an issue where some shortcodes wouldn't display in the correct place.